Lupton family: Barbara Lupton (Lady Bullock)

-Anne Lupton's brother, Lionel, went up to Trinity with their first cousin Hugh Ralph Lupton who was elected a member of the First Trinity Boat Club on 22 October 1912.
-Christopher Bullock, a fellow undergraduate, was also a member of the club.
-Having met through their Cambridge rowing connections, Bullock and Barbara Lupton were married in London in April 1917.
+Barbara met Christopher Bullock through her cousin, Hugh Ralph Lupton (1893–1983) who, alongside Bullock, was a member of the First and Third Trinity Boat Club.
+Barbara and Bullock were married in London in April 1917.

 Agnes and Norman Darnton Lupton

 Siblings Agnes (1874–1950) and Norman Darnton Lupton (1875–1953), were the grandchildren of Darnton Lupton.
 Their parents were William Walter Lupton (1844–1913) and Lucy Hannah Chadwick (1845–1931).
+William was Director of Joshua Buckton & co.
 Their maternal grandfather was Charles Chadwick M.D.
-(1815–1886), President of the British Medical Association.
+(1815–1886), President of the British Medical Association, physician to Leeds General Infirmary for twenty-eight years.
 The siblings left a substantial bequest to Leeds Art Gallery in 1952.
 Norman, who attended Marlborough College and Trinity College, Cambridge was a mechanical engineer and artist.
-He shared his love of art with architect Sydney Decimus Kitson (1871–1937), half-brother of James Kitson, 1st Baron Airedale.
+He shared his love of art with architect, Sydney Decimus Kitson (1871–1937).
 Norman held the rank of Major during the First World War.
-Norman and Agnes's donation to the Leeds Art Gallery included works by John Sell Cotman, Thomas Girtin and J. M. W. Turner.
+Their donation to Leeds Art Gallery included works by John Sell Cotman, Thomas Girtin and J. M. W. Turner.
+Their eldest brother was William George Lupton (1871–1911) of The Green, Bromyard, Herefordshire, who, like his brother Norman, studied at Marlborough College.